DevAaqui/PDF_Uploader/client/README.md

 If you encounter any issues:

-1. Check the server logs: `cd server && npm run dev`
+1. Check the backend logs: `cd backend && npm run dev`
-2. Check the frontend logs: `cd client && npm run dev`
+2. Check the frontend logs: `npm run dev`
 3. Verify both services are running on correct ports
 4. Check environment variables are set correctly